Login

 VIPERS

-Once a pupil has completed the Read Write Inc phonics programme, they will begin to develop their comprehension skills using the VIPERS approach.
+Once a pupil has completed the Little Wandle phonics programme, they will begin to develop their comprehension skills using the VIPERS approach.
 From years 2-6, VIPERS sessions and Talk for Writing lessons are inextricably linked: pupils will explore a genre in Talk for Writing which will also be their focus text in VIPERS.
 Core texts are selected carefully to match each STEAM topic enquiry question and to link to a non-fiction genre.
 In each session, children will explore objectives from the reading progression documents below.

 Accelerated Reader